GregRos/parjs/README.md

 The `.soft` combinator translates hard failures into soft ones.

 #### Fatal failures
-This type of failure is raised on purpose to explicitly signal malformed input.It can be intentionally signalled to catch certain kinds of syntax errors and treat them accordingly.
+This type of failure is raised on purpose to explicitly signal malformed input.
+It can be intentionally signaled to catch certain kinds of syntax errors and treat them accordingly.
 It cannot be recovered from using standard combinators.
 Even the `.not` combinator, which normally succeeds if the input parser fails, still propagates a fatal failure.

 #### Exceptions
 Exceptions aren't really part of this hierarchy.
 Parsers do not and should not throw exceptions to indicate invalid input, and Parjs does not handle thrown exceptions.
 Rather, an exception indicates a problem with the parser itself.